-Michael Hernandez is an award-winning cinema and broadcast journalism teacher who founded the Media Arts program at Mira Costa in 1999.
+Michael Hernandez is an award-winning journalism, cinema and photography teacher who founded the Media Arts program at Mira Costa in 1999.
 He received his BA in Communication from Santa Clara University and his MFA in Film Production from Loyola Marymount University.
-He is a member of the Journalism Education Association and is an Apple Distinguished Educator and Google for Education Certified Innovator.
+He is an Apple Distinguished Educator, Google for Education Certified Innovator and PBS Digital Innovator.

-Courses in the Media Arts Program include Cinematic Arts and Broadcast Journalism.
-These classes prepare students for college and professional work in film, television, journalism and new media.
+Courses in the Media Arts Program include Cinematic Arts, Broadcast Journalism and Photography.
+These dynamic classes prepare students for college and professional work in film, television, journalism and new media.
 Students work with state of the art digital equipment in the 2600 square foot Media Arts Lab as they develop a personal voice and learn to express themselves cinematically.
-Graduates of Media Arts have attended film schools like NYU, USC, LMU and Chapman, and studied journalism at Georgetown, Annenberg School of Communication at USC and the Cronkite School of Journalism at ASU.
+Alumni of Media Arts have attended film schools like NYU, USC, LMU and Emerson, and studied journalism at Georgetown, Northwestern, Annenberg School of Communication at USC and the Cronkite School of Journalism at ASU.

-For more info about the nationally award-wining Mira Costa Media Arts program and classes, visit our website at www.mcmediaarts.org
+For more info about the nationally award-wining Mira Costa Media Arts program and classes, visit our website at miracostamediaarts.weebly.com.

 To see the Mustang Morning News and award-winning work produced by Broadcast Journalism students, go to www.mustangmorningnews.com